f1datajunkie/TSL/notebooks/TSL Timing Screen Screenshot Grabber.md

 ## Set up a browser instance

-We can create a headless browser (one that doesnlt need to open in a window that we can see) that we can load pages into and grab screenshots from.
+We can create a headless browser (one that doesn't need to open in a window that we can see) that we can load pages into and grab screenshots from.
+As we are running an actual browser, if the web page is being updated via a websocket connection, our remotely launched browser will be being updated with the socket connection data.

+So once we lauch our browser onto a timing screen, we can just keep referencing the browser to get the latest view of the page...

 ```python
 from selenium import webdriver